minio/docs/source/operations/data-recovery/recover-after-site-failure.rst

 Bucket replication rules copy the object, its version ID, versions, and other metadata to the target bucket.
 MinIO can restore the object with all of these attributes to a new MinIO site if bucket replication had already been in use prior to the site loss.

-1. Deploy a new MinIO site
+#.
+Deploy a new MinIO site.
-2. Set up IAM and users as needed
+#.
+Set up IAM and users as needed.
-3. On the remaining target bucket deployment(s), create bucket replication rule(s) for each bucket to the new MinIO site
+#.
+On the remaining target bucket deployment(s), create bucket replication rule(s) for each bucket to the new MinIO site.
-4. Wait for replication to complete
+#.
+Wait for replication to complete.
-5. Set up bucket replication rule(s) from the new MinIO site to the existing target bucket(s)
+#.
+Set up bucket replication rule(s) from the new MinIO site to the existing target bucket(s).
-6. `(Optional)` Delete the bucket replication rules from the target deployment(s) to restore an active-passive replication scenario
+#. `(Optional)` Delete the bucket replication rules from the target deployment(s) to restore an active-passive replication scenario.

    Do not delete the bucket replication rules from the deployments used to recover data if you prefer to keep an active-active replication between the buckets.
    In active-active replication, changes to the objects at either location affect the objects at the other location.